konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/tokenizers/index_nb.md

 tmp_doc.delete(delete_online=True)
 ```

-Note that this example uses a PDF file named 'heroic.pdf', you can download this file [here](ADD-LINK) in case you wish to try running this code.
+Note that this example uses a PDF file named 'sample.pdf', you can download this file <a href="sample.pdf">here</a> in case you wish to try running this code.

 #### Detectron (CV) Approach